 [Do not try this yourself] If you cause pain in someone many times a day and for many days, using morphine to control the pain until the last day of the experiment, when you will replace morphine with saline solution, it will still make the pain disappear!

-conducted by Fabrizio Benedetti of the University of Turin in Italy, whoadded naloxone, which blocks the effects of morphine, in saline solution in the last day of the experiment.
-The striking result was that then the analgesic effect of saline solution disappeared.
+This is the phenomenon of placebo: someway, sometimes, a whole nothing can be very powerful.
+The above experiment was conducted by Fabrizio Benedetti of the University of Turin in Italy, who added naloxone, which blocks the effects of morphine, in saline solution on the last day of the experiment.

-The results showed that individual neurons in the subthalamic nucleus (which is a frequent target in surgery to reverse the Parkinson’s disease symptoms) began to spark more rarely when the patient was given the saline solution, which is also associated with the Parkinson’s disease.
+The results showed that individual neurons in the subthalamic nucleus (which is a frequent target in surgery to reverse Parkinson’s disease symptoms) began to spark more rarely when the patient was given the saline solution, which is also associated with Parkinson’s disease.

-There is still much we should learn about the placebo phenomenon, but according to Benedetti one thing is clear: mind can have an effect on the body’s biochemistry.
+There is still much we should learn about the placebo phenomenon, but according to Benedetti one thing is clear: the mind can have an effect on the body’s biochemistry.
 This model can help us better understand the mind-body interaction, says the scientist.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.